PHOENIXcenter/deeprtalign/README.md

 ### Other columns
 Other columns are intermediate results and can be ignored.
-## Note

-Do not run the different projects under a same folder, the results will be overwritten.

 ## Demos
 The demos are in the example_files folder.
 We use part of features in UPS2-Y dataset as examples.
 On a normal computer, each work will take about 30 minutes.
 We strongly recommend users to use the `-pn` parameter according to the CPU core numbers.
 This will make it run much faster.

 We provide Dinosaur, MaxQuant, OpenMS and XICFinder results for users to test DeepRTAlign.

-To handle the Dinosaur test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m Dinosaur -f file_dir -s sample_file.xlsx `.
-The results will output to the mass_align_all_information folder.
+To handle the Dinosaur test data in example_files folder, you can **create a new folder** and put the file_dir (containing result files from feature extraction tool ) and sample_file.xlsx in, **switch the working directory to this folder**, then use command `deeprtalign -m Dinosaur -f file_dir -s sample_file.xlsx `.
+The results will output to the mass_align_all_information folder in the current working directory.

-To handle the MaxQuant test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m MaxQuant -f file_dir -s sample_file.xlsx `.
-The results will output to the mass_align_all_information folder.
+To handle the MaxQuant test data in example_files folder, you can **create a new folder** and put the file_dir (containing result files from feature extraction tool ) and sample_file.xlsx in,  **switch the working directory to this folder**, then use command `deeprtalign -m MaxQuant -f file_dir -s sample_file.xlsx `.
+The results will output to the mass_align_all_information folder in the current working directory.

-To handle the OpenMS test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m OpenMS -f file_dir -s sample_file.xlsx `.
-The results will output to the mass_align_all_information folder.
+To handle the OpenMS test data in example_files folder, you can **create a new folder** and put the file_dir (containing result files from feature extraction tool ) and sample_file.xlsx in,  **switch the working directory to this folder**, then use command `deeprtalign -m OpenMS -f file_dir -s sample_file.xlsx `.
+The results will output to the mass_align_all_information folder in the current working directory.

-To handle the XICFinder test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m XICFinder -f file_dir -s sample_file.xlsx `.
-The results will output to the mass_align_all_information folder.
+To handle the XICFinder test data in example_files folder, you can **create a new folder** and put the file_dir (containing result files from feature extraction tool ) and sample_file.xlsx in,  **switch the working directory to this folder**, then use command `deeprtalign -m XICFinder -f file_dir -s sample_file.xlsx `.
+The results will output to the mass_align_all_information folder in the current working directory.

+**The results will output to the mass_align_all_information folder in the current working directory**.

+Do not run the different projects under a same folder, the results will be overwritten.
+That's why we strongly recommend **creating a new folder** when running a new project.

-Expected output is in expected_output folder.
+Expected output is in the expected_output folder.
+Since the decoy samples are randomly selected in QC, your test results may be slightly different from what we provide.

 ## Code for the experiments
 Code for comparing with other alignment tools are in this folder.